the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 You can also choose an event platform such as Eventbrite, Humanitix, or EventYay to host information about your event.
 When deciding on what platform to use please review the accessibility of a potential site, and follow any advice as to how you can make your content on their platform accessible.
 For example, [Eventbrite provides accessibility guidance](https://www.eventbrite.com/blog/66754-2how-to-creat-an-accessible-event-listing-ds00/) for event pages hosted on their platform.
-However, EventBrite can be difficult to use because the registration process must occur within a short period of time, and the mechanism for paying by credit card is not screen reader accessible.
-COnsider what alternative paths you can set up for registration.

 ```{note}
 When reviewing event platforms, please note that many organizations have recently changed their pricing and localization options.